rht-labs/tech-exercise/docs/3-revenge-of-the-automated-testing/2a-jenkins.md

                     sh 'npm run test:ci'
     ```

-3. If running the tests in `ci` mode, we've set them up to output an `xml` of the scores - this is great for Jenkins as he can˙ read the results and decide to fail the build or not!
+3. If running the tests in `ci` mode, we've set them up to output an `xml` of the scores - this is great for Jenkins as he can read the results and decide to fail the build or not!
 Let's add the `junit` report to the `Jenkinsfile` too.
 When the tests execute, they also collect code coverages statistics.
 This is another report we can feed Jenkins with!

     `post{}` steps in a Jenkinsfile allows us to do certain activities after parts of the build finsish.
 There are hooks provided by Jenkins such as `always{}`, `success{}` and `failure{}` which provide us an ability to do flow control based on the result of the build such as sending a notification or calling another job.
 In our case, we `alwasys{}` want to report the test results.
 Therefore, add these `post` steps to the pipeline by the <span style="color:green;" >// 📰 Post steps go here</span> placeholder.